kolenaIO/kolena/docs/metrics/prompt-based-hallucination-metric.md

 ## Limitations and Advantages

-1. **Cost** - There will be a cost associated with the metric computation unless you are using your own LLM.
-The cost varies depending on the number of tokens passed to the LLM judge.
-It can become expensive as you are paying per token used.
+1. **Cost** - Running a large model entails significant expenses.
+The cost of operating an API model such as GPT-4 is determined by the number of tokens used.
+However, if you employ your own model as a judging model, the payment might not be calculated based on the token count; nevertheless, there will be additional costs for hardware, computation and maintenance.
+It is essential to remember that monetary expenses are not the sole consideration.
+You should also take into account the inference time of the judging model.

 2. **Privacy and Security** - To achieve desirable results, you need access to a sufficiently performant LLM.
 However, using GPT-4 or similar models through an API can hold privacy and security concerns when datasets are meant to be kept